skrysmanski/blogtext/readme.txt

 = 0.9.1 =
 * Absolute links (like `[[/feed|my feed]]`) can now be used.
+* Fixed image captions for external images; they no longer have a width of 0px.
 * Rewrote output cache

 = 0.9.0d =